jakobnissen/jakobnissen.github.io/posts/latency.md

 @@

 and all functions called by any function inside the block would be precompiled.
-This way, SnoopPrecompile made precompilation so easy any package author who cares about their users' latency can use it.
+This way, SnoopPrecompile made precompilation so easy that any package author who cares about latency can precompile much of their code.
 As of April 2023, SnoopPrecompile has 148 direct dependents, a number that I very much hope will continue to grow in the future.

 ### Caching external codeinstances: v1.8
-Before Julia 1.8, only a small fraction of the results from compilation pipeline was saved during precompilation.
-Part of the reason for that was that a package only saved code that "belonged" to the package itself, i.e. methodinstances for which either the function, or one of the arguments were defined in the package.
+Before Julia 1.8, a large fraction of methodinstances could not be compiled, even if precompile statements were generated for them.
+The reason was that packages could only save code that "belonged" to the package itself, i.e. methodinstances for which either the function, or one of the arguments were defined in the package.
-If package A imported function `f` from package X and type `T` from package Y, then called `f(::T)`, that methodinstance did not belong to package A, and was therefore not eligible for precompilation.
+If package A imported function `f` from package X and type `T` from package Y, then called `f(::T)`, that methodinstance did not belong to package A, and was therefore not eligible for precompilation[^2].

 [PR 43990](https://github.com/JuliaLang/julia/pull/43990) enabled packages to also cache "external codeinstances", namely code defined in other packages.
 This, in theory, enabled caching of essentially all function calls.
+The combination of this PR with SnoopPrecompile made precompilation far more widespread and was the reason for the observed drop in latency many packages experienced from Julia 1.7 to Julia 1.8.

 ### Package images: v1.9
 Another major issue with precompilation was that only a small part of the whole compilation pipeline could be precompiled.